DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 TestCafe runs tests whose names match the specified pattern.

 For example, the following command runs tests whose names match `Click.*`.
-These can be the `Click a label`, `Click a button`, etc.
+These can be `Click a label`, `Click a button`, etc.

 ```sh
 testcafe ie my-tests -T "Click.*"